nicastelo/html2canvas/README.md

 It doesn't magically circumvent any browser content policy restrictions either, so rendering cross-origin content will require a [proxy](https://github.com/niklasvh/html2canvas/wiki/Proxies) to get the content to the [same origin](http://en.wikipedia.org/wiki/Same_origin_policy).

 The script is still in a **very experimental state**, so I don't recommend using it in a production environment nor start building applications with it yet, as there will be still major changes made.

+- **OKLCH Support:**
+  This fork adds support for OKLCH color values, ensuring compatibility with Tailwind CSS 4 and other modern styling techniques.

 ### Browser compatibility ###